ikinsella/trefide/README.md

 Download `Demo` folder.
 Follow the notebook scripts in `Demo` folder to try out TreFiDe.
 To learn about TreFiDe functions, please check [doc](http://htmlpreview.github.io/?https://github.com/ikinsella/trefide/blob/doc/doc/trefide.html)
 .

+For user that doesn't have access to Ubuntu:18.04 but is familiar with [Docker](https://www.docker.com/), please use Ubuntu docker image to access TreFiDe software.

 ## Install from source